-This return of capital was brought about by the thoughtful execution of Malin's strategy and the successful divestment of several of Malin's investee companies over the past four years.
-Looking ahead, we remain resolutely focused on managing and advancing our remaining investee companies towards key value inflection points that can catalyse attractive value realisation opportunities for Malin and its shareholders.
+Looking ahead, we remain resolutely focused on managing and advancing our remaining investee company interests towards attractive value realisation opportunities for Malin and its shareholders.
 Consistent with this strategy, our future capital deployment will be focused on Malin's existing investee companies only, where we will deploy capital into attractive investment opportunities that support our investee companies' advancement to a value inflection point or a realisation opportunity.
+We will continually assess opportunities to realise further value from within Malin's remaining investments and with a sustained focus on delivering value to our shareholders.